-The ALC is responsible for financial position management.
-Specifically, the ALC reviews and formulates technical frameworks, policies and methodologies relating to financial position management.
+The ALC is responsible for balance sheet management.
+Specifically, the ALC reviews and formulates technical frameworks, policies and methodologies relating to balance sheet management.

 The PDC oversees the product development and launch process.
 In addition, the PDC regularly reviews and monitors the performance of new and existing products, ensuring the business operates within the risk appetite in delivering annual business targets.